Social penetration theory: Self-disclosure

 Self-disclosure is a purposeful disclosure of personal information to another person.
+"Self-disclosure helps individuals reduce the burden of problems, lower stress, and build closer relationships with others."
 Disclosure may include sharing both high-risk and low-risk information as well as personal experiences, ideas, attitudes, feelings, values, past facts and life stories, future hopes, dreams, ambitions, and goals.
 In sharing information about themselves, people make choices about what to share and with whom to share it.
 Altman and Taylor believe that opening the inner self to the other individual is the main path to reaching intimate relationships.
+"Self-disclosure plays a crucial role in elevating relationships to higher levels of intimacy."

 As for the speed of self-disclosure, Altman and Taylor were convinced that the process of social penetration moves quickly in the beginning stages of a relationship and slows down considerably in the later stages.
 Those who are able to develop a long-term, positive reward/cost outcome are the same people who are able to share important matches of breadth categories.
-The early reward/cost assessment has a strong impact on the relationship's reactions, involvement, and expectations in a relationship regarding the future, play a major role in the outcome of the relationship.
+"The early reward/cost assessment has a strong impact on the relationship's reactions, involvement, and expectations in a relationship regarding the future, play a major role in the outcome of the relationship."

+"The perceived benefits of self‑disclosure are reflected in the fact that disclosing information can generate various forms of social support.
+Social support can be categorized as emotional support, material support, informational support, or evaluative support.
+Disclosing personal information provides important data that can facilitate these types of support.
+The expectation of receiving these forms of support in exchange for disclosing information constitutes the perceived benefits of self‑disclosure."

 Uncertainty reduction theory

 The uncertainty reduction theory (URT) is the process that people experience as they begin new relationships.
 When two strangers meet, they engage by asking each other questions in order to build a stronger relationship.
 In the context of both URT and SPT, questions are seen as a tool to learn information about the other in order to receive rewards.
 These rewards are either physical/material rewards, or abstract rewards that supplement the relationship as it develops.

 Through this process of asking questions in a new relationship, uncertainty and anxiety can be reduced and lead to a more developed relationship between the two people.
-Where social penetration theory postulates that new relationships (either romantic or platonic) steadily evolve into deeper conversations and interactions, uncertainty reduction theory postulates that these new relationships can reach that deep level through question and answer processes.
-Although SPT primarily focuses on the linear trajectory of the relationship as the two parties get a deeper understanding of one another, URT is relevant in that it focuses on each instance when uncertainty may need to be reduced through question asking on a case-by-case basis (e.g. the two people initially meet and questions are asked; later on in the relationship, one party asks the other to meet their parents, and the two engage in URT to reduce the anxiety and uncertainty surrounding the situation).
+Where social penetration theory postulates that new relationships (either romantic or platonic) steadily evolve into deeper conversations and interactions, uncertainty reduction theory postulates that these new relationships can reach that deep level through question-and-answer processes.
+Although SPT primarily focuses on the linear trajectory of the relationship as the two parties get a deeper understanding of one another, URT is relevant because it suggests that people are fundamentally motivated to reduce uncertainty in their perceptions and their behaviors, such as by asking questions.